dlamspl/rdap/README.md

 6. Install monitoring agent for IT App for Infrastructure on the Splunk machine
 7. Setup Phantom 4.1

+For more see Appendix - 1 - Advanced usage

 Tested on:
 * Python 2.7.10
 * MacOSX